wbrowar/workbench/README.md

 ---
 ## Installation
+NOTE: these instructions are for a Mac.
+Commands for PC or Linux are slightly different.

 1. Clone the repo into your site's root folder
 2. Install [Node](http://nodejs.org/)
 3. Make sure Ruby is installed, then install [SASS](http://sass-lang.com/) by running the command `gem install sass`